MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/foundation-blueprint.md

 ### Deployment options

 This implementation option deploys a minimum viable product (MVP) to serve as the foundation for your governance disciplines.
-The team will follow a modular refactoring-based approach to mature the governance disciplines using the [Govern methodology](../../govern/index.md).
+The team follows a modular refactoring-based approach to mature the governance disciplines using the [Govern methodology](../../govern/index.md).

 ## Design areas